cnesbit1/startup/notes.md

-# Repository Overview
+# Repository Notes

-The overall insights and objectives of this repository will be noted here.
+The overall insights and notes of concepts found within this repository will be noted here.

 ## Server and Access Information